hashicorp/consul-esm/README.md

 `"DeregisterCriticalServiceAfter": "30m"`, which is currently not configurable.
 This means after failing its health check, the ESM will switch from passing status to critical status.
 If the ESM remains in critical status for 30 minutes, then the agent will attempt to deregister the ESM.
-During critical status, the ESM’s assigned external health checks will be reassigned to another ESM with passing status to monitor.
+During critical status the ESM’s assigned external health checks will be reassigned to another ESM with passing status to monitor.
 Note: this is separate from the example JSON above for registering an external health check which has a `DeregisterCriticalServiceAfter` of 30 seconds.